Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 + sendVideo(int messageID, @Nullable String title, @Nullable String message, String videoURL, @Nullable String largeIcon, @Nullable String smallIcon,
             @Nullable String smallIconColor, @Nullable String corner, @Nullable Integer duration)

+When using TvOverlay, the icons can be any of the material design icons (mdi), for example  `mdi:home-alert-outline` and `mdi:chevron-up-circle-outline` are valid strings, but many more can be selected.

 ## Examples